scottlynn1/data_analysis_project_on_starbucks/README.md

 Being that wait times and incorrect orders show the highest increase in mentioned issues we suggest the following based on further analysis into these specific overarching problems.
 We suggest that wait times are decreased by providing adequate staff during peak hours and better prioritizing orders between in-store, drive-through, and mobile orders.
-We also suggest reducing the frequency of incorrect orders by simplifying the menu while also taking into consideration not to leave out long term customers who choose starbucks for particular drink orders.
+We also suggest reducing the frequency of incorrect orders by simplifying the menu while also taking into consideration not to leave out long term customers who choose Starbucks for particular drink orders.
 We believe that these measures will also positively influence each other.
 Adequate staff will ensure that employees are not overwhelmed which may reduce the frequency of incorrect orders and a simplified menu will create a more streamlined work environment which may reduce wait times.

 Further analysis is recommended on stores in our top performing states, Pennsylvania and Maryland, and our bottom performing states, New Mexico, Mississippi, West Virginia, and New Hampshire which may lead to further beneficial insights as to any store level or regional differences that lead to positive or negative customer experiences.
-If a menu simplification project is to be undertaken, further analysis on prodect level data obtained from this data pipeline is suggusted and may help guide project direction.
+If a menu simplification project is to be undertaken, further analysis on product level data obtained from this data pipeline is suggested and may help guide project direction.

 ### Methods Used
 Over 72,000 reviews were scraped in several steps from Yelp using a custom built scraper (scraper/starbucks_review_scraper.py) built with the selenium and beautifulsoup libraries in python.